GaurangTandon/pachydex/README.md

 # Pachydex 🐘

 Your AI-Powered Memory Vault - Pachydex never forgets what you've read.
-Semantically search through every article and video you've encountered on the web.
+Semantically search through every article and video you've seen on the web.

 Pachydex supports a diverse set of use cases across different needs: